 You’re treated to outdoor festivities (complete with a line of costumed dancers), aisles of soap products, videos playing in the background of the video you’re watching, and, perhaps most importantly, a grand tour of Dr. Bronner’s headquarters in Vista, California.

-Promoting soap companies is just one of the many ways virtual reality can and is already being used for the benefit of companies, their audiences – and VO talent who are hired on to be an integral part of the VR projects.
+Promoting soap companies is just one of the many ways virtual reality can and is already being used for the benefit of companies, their audiences – and VO talent hired to be an integral part of the VR projects.

 Virtual Reality for Marketing

-Top benefits of VR videos for marketing include:
+The top benefits of VR videos for marketing include the following: